Scaffolding Ilford

 Communication Skills:

-2. Clear Communication: In their role, scaffolders engage closely with engineers, other construction workers and supervisors, with effective communication being crucial for a mutual comprehension of load capacity limits, the scaffolding strategy and potential dangers.
+2. Clear Communication: In their role, scaffolders engage closely with other construction workers, engineers and supervisors, with effective communication being crucial for a mutual comprehension of the scaffolding strategy, potential dangers and load capacity limits.

 Scaffolding Quotes in Ilford Essex